kalininalab/structguy/README.md

 # StructGuy
 ## Installation
+>[!WARNING]
+>StructGuy is designed for the application on high performance computing machines.
+The installation includes the download of UniRef50 and UniRef90 and the calculation of their search index tables with MMseqs2 requires **1 Tb of disc space and 800 Gb of memory**.
+StructGuy can still be installed on regular computers that can provide the disc space, however we do not suggest to run a full model training.

 ### Step 0:
-StructGuy needs to be installed on top of [StructMAn](https://github.com/kalininalab/StructMAn) and can only be installed on a dedicated high performance computing machine.
-The installation includes the download of UniRef50 and UniRef90 and the calculation of their search index tables with MMseqs2 requires **1 Tb of disc space and 800 Gb of memory**.
+StructGuy needs to be installed on top of [StructMAn](https://github.com/kalininalab/StructMAn).
 ### Step 1:
 Clone the repository:
 ```